Chase Ink Business Credit Card

 0% Intro APR

 You can save money on your business purchases and balance transfers with a 0% intro rate for the first 6 months.
-But after that the APR goes up anywhere from 13.24 to 19.24% based on you and your company’s creditworthiness.
+But after that the APR goes up based on you and your company’s creditworthiness.

 One of the most important things you should know is the default APR rule.
 If you fail to make your minimum payment by the due date, exceed your credit line, or make a payment that is returned unpaid on this account or any other account or loan you have with Chase or any of its related banks your APR goes up to 29.99%.